DavidHuji/labeling_system/README.md

 # labeling_system
 A simple python script for a quick image labeling.
 Given an images directory, the script iterativelly presents random patches and wait for getting a lable from the user, when the user press the lable, it saves the patch when it's name contains the given lable and the patch source, then the next itration starts.
+At the input folder, only the following formats are supported now: jpg, png and npz.

 ## Usage
   -1-   First make sure you have the required Python packeges (you can run pip install -r requirements.txt).

   -2-   Run the following: python main.py input_folder outputs_folder patch_size resize_factor
                         Example: python main.py C:\labeling_system\folder_that_contains_all_the_images  C:\Desktop\labeling_system\folder_for_saving_patchs_with_labels 60 2
+If your inputs are with npz format, y'll need to add also the channel index at the end, so if the channel index is 3, ut will be as following: python main.py C:\labeling_system\folder_that_contains_all_the_images  C:\Desktop\labeling_system\folder_for_saving_patchs_with_labels 60 2 3

   -3-   Random patches will be displayed one after the other, each time press the label and the next patche will be displayed.